csmblade/PANfm/README.md

 ## Security Considerations

-- API keys are stored locally (not in the container by default)
+- API keys are stored encrypted locally
 - SSL verification is disabled for self-signed certificates
 - Consider using environment variables for sensitive data in production
 - Run behind a reverse proxy (nginx) in production